 - 19. Consult with the Auditor, without the presence of management, about the quality of the Corporation's accounting principles, internal controls and the completeness and accuracy of the Corporation's financial statements. - 20.
 Request any officer or employee of the Corporation or the Corporation's outside counsel or Auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee. - 21.
 Meet with management, any internal auditor and the Auditor in separate executive sessions at least quarterly. - Have the authority, to the extent it deems necessary or appropriate, to retain special independent legal, accounting or other consultants to advise the Committee advisors. - 23.
 Make regular reports to the Board. - 24.
 Review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Board for approval. - 25.
 Annually review the Committee's own performance. - 26.
 Provide an open avenue of communication among the Auditor, the Corporation's financial and senior management and the Board. - 27.
-Not delegate these responsibilities other than to one or more independent members of the Committee the authority to pre-approve, which the Committee must ratify at its next meeting, non-audit services to be provided by the Auditor.
+As independent members of the Committee, pre-approve non-audit service to be provided by the Auditor for which the Committee must ratify at its next meeting